But know that the Lord has set apart for himself the one who is godly. The Lord will hear when I call to him. Psalm 4:3

 26 The sons of Mishma: Hammuel his son, Zaccur his son, Shimei his son.

-27 Shimei had sixteen sons and six daughters, but his brothers did not have many children, and all their family did not multiply like the children of Judah.
+27 Shimei had sixteen sons and six daughters, but his brothers did not have many children, and their whole family did not multiply like the sons of Judah.
 28 They lived at Beersheba, Moladah, Hazarshual, 29 at Bilhah, at Ezem, at Tolad, 30 at Bethuel, at Hormah, at Ziklag, 31 at Beth Marcaboth, Hazar Susim, at Beth Biri, and at Shaaraim.
 These were their cities until David’s reign.
 32 Their villages were Etam, Ain, Rimmon, Tochen, and Ashan, five cities; 33 and all their villages that were around the same cities, to Baal.
-These were their settlements, and they have their genealogy.
+These were their settlements, and they recorded their genealogy.

 Their Conquest of Gedor

 34 Meshobab, Jamlech, Joshah the son of Amaziah, 35 Joel, Jehu the son of Joshibiah, the son of Seraiah, the son of Asiel, 36 Elioenai, Jaakobah, Jeshohaiah, Asaiah, Adiel, Jesimiel, Benaiah, 37 and Ziza the son of Shiphi, the son of Allon, the son of Jedaiah, the son of Shimri, the son of Shemaiah.

 39 They went to the entrance of Gedor, to the east side of the valley, to seek pasture for their flocks.
-40 They found fat pasture and good, and the land was wide, and quiet, and peaceful; for those who lived there before were descended from Ham.
+40 They found fat pasture and good, and the land wide, quiet, and peaceful; for those who lived there before were descended from Ham.

-41 These written by name came in the days of Hezekiah king of Judah, and attacked their tents.
-The Meunim who were found there, and they destroyed them utterly to this day, and lived in their place; because there was pasture there for their flocks.
+41 These men, who were written by name, came in the days of Hezekiah king of Judah.
+They attacked the Hamites and the Meunites there in their tents and destroyed them utterly to this day.
+Then they inhabited their place because there was pasture there for their flocks.
 42 Some of them, of the sons of Simeon, 500 men, went to Mount Seir, having for their captains Pelatiah, Neariah, Rephaiah, and Uzziel, the sons of Ishi.
 43 They attacked the remnant of the Amalekites who escaped, and have lived there to this day.

 Tertullus Accuses Paul Before Felix